FFmpeg/FFV1/ffv1.md

 RFC:floor(a)              the largest integer less than or equal to a

-PDF:$$\lceil a \rceil$$   the smallest integer greater than or equal to a RFC:ceil(a)               the largest integer less than or equal to a
+PDF:$$\lceil a \rceil$$   the smallest integer greater than or equal to a RFC:ceil(a)               the smallest integer greater than or equal to a

 sign(a)               extracts the sign of a number, i.e. if a < 0 then -1, else if a > 0 then 1, else 0